-21. (1) If the expropriating authority and expropriated owner or expropriated holder do not agree on the amount of compensation, they may attempt to settle the dispute by mediation, which must be initiated and finalised without undue delay by either party.
+19. (1) If the expropriating authority and a disputing party do not agree on the amount of compensation, they may attempt to settle the dispute by mediation, which must be initiated and finalised without undue delay by either party.

-- (2) If the expropriating authority and disputing party do not settle the dispute by consensus or mediation, either party may, within 180 days of the date of the notice of expropriation, institute proceedings in a competent court for the court to decide or approve the amount of just and equitable compensation. - (3) The disputing party may, instead of instituting such proceedings himself or herself, within 90 days of the date of the notice of expropriation request the expropriating authority, in writing, to institute such proceedings and the expropriating authority must institute such proceedings within 180 days of receiving such request. - (4) A court may extend the time periods in subsections (2) and (3) on good cause shown and if the interests of justice so require. - (5) The onus or burden of proof is not affected by whether it is the expropriating authority or the disputing party which institutes the proceedings referred to in this section. - (6) Subsection (2) does not preclude a person from approaching a court on any matter relating to the application of this Act. - (7) Where a court finds that a provision of this Act has not been complied with, it must make such order as it considers just and equitable, having regard to all relevant circumstances, including- - (a) the nature and extent of the interest of the person who has challenged the conduct in question; - (b) the materiality of the non-compliance; - (c) the stage which has been reached in the expropriation process; and
+- (2) If the expropriating authority and disputing party do not settle the dispute by consensus or mediation, either party may, within 180 days of the date of the notice of expropriation, institute proceedings in a competent court for the court to decide or approve the amount of just and equitable compensation. - (3) The disputing party may, instead of instituting such proceedings himself or herself, within 90 days of the date of the notice of expropriation request the expropriating authority, in writing, to institute such proceedings and the expropriating authority must institute such proceedings within 180 days of receiving such request. - (4) A court may extend the time periods in subsections (2) and (3) on good cause shown and if the interests of justice so require.

-- (d) the interests of other persons which may be affected by the relief which is ordered. - (8) A dispute on the amount of compensation alone does not preclude the operation of section 9.
+- (5) The onus or burden of proof is not affected by whether it is the expropriating authority or the disputing party which institutes the proceedings referred to in this section. - (6) Subsection (2) does not preclude a person from approaching a court on any matter relating to the application of this Act. - (7) Where a court finds that a provision of this Act has not been complied with, it may make such order as it considers just and equitable, having regard to all relevant circumstances, including- - (a) the nature and extent of the interest of the person who has challenged the conduct in question; - (b) the materiality of the non-compliance; - (c) the stage which has been reached in the expropriation process; and - (d) the interests of other persons which may be affected by the relief which is ordered. - (8) Any appeal against the decision of a court on the amount of compensation will not 25 prevent the expropriating authority from expropriating for the amount approved or decided, unless a court grants an interim interdict based on compelling prospects of success of the appeal. - (9) A court may make any order as to costs that it considers just and equitable for proceedings contemplated in subsections (2) and (3).